dirksavage88/jetson_docker_scripts/README.md

 Step 3) change directories to ~/workspaces/isaac_ros-dev and run the command 'sudo chmod +rwx *.sh'

-Step 4) run the command './jetson_nano_bringup.sh', this takes a while the first time through, once in the container, change directory to ros_ws and colcon build (also takes a while).
-Once it finishes exit the container.
+Step 4) run the vcs tool python commands to pull in the repos from the .repo file, this takes a while to download.

 Step 5) Ensure you have the isaac ros docker image listed by running 'docker image ls'